B.A., Dartmouth College; M.A., Boston University

 I teach theatre and performance at Wellesley College, where students are encouraged to apply both analytical skill and creative passion to the understanding of theatre.
 Because I am a working artist, I bring insight to the process of creating, developing, and producing original work, and I frequently mentor Wellesley students while they write original plays.
 I was the first recipient of the Charlotte Woolard Award, given by the Kennedy Center to a “promising new voice in American Theatre.”
 I have received commissions from the Laguna Playhouse, South Coast Rep, and the National Institutes of Health.

-I volunteer with New Noises: Young Playwrights Project, which teaches playwrighting to underserved communities.
-I am also active in the Cuban American community of Boston, and help with local charities.
+I am active in the Cuban American community of Boston, and help with local charities bringing humanitarian aid to to Cuba.
 I am a long distance runner and have completed two marathons.
 I love back country hiking, anything to do with the southwest American desert, and sneaking into movie matinees on rainy days with my daughter.